grigorijeostojic/Apollo-scraper/README.md

 ---

-## ⚖️ Legal & Ethical Use
+## âš–ï¸ Legal & Ethical Use

 **DISCLAIMER**: This actor is for educational and personal use only.

-- ⚠️ Respect Apollo.io's Terms of Service
+- âš ï¸ Respect Apollo.io's Terms of Service
-- ⚠️ Don't scrape at excessive rates
+- âš ï¸ Don't scrape at excessive rates
-- ⚠️ Comply with GDPR and data privacy laws
+- âš ï¸ Comply with GDPR and data privacy laws
-- ⚠️ Use data ethically and legally
+- âš ï¸ Use data ethically and legally

 The actor includes built-in delays and anti-detection to be respectful of the platform.

 ---

-## 🔒 Security
+## ðŸ”’ Security

 - Passwords are stored securely in Apify
 - Marked as secret in input schema